lightning/bolts/02-peer-protocol.md

 channel altogether.

-`closing_signed` also has no acknowledgment so must be retransmitted upon reconnection (though negotiation restarts on reconnection, so it need not be an exact retransmission).
+`closing_signed` also has no acknowledgment so must be retransmitted upon reconnection (though negotiation restarts on reconnection, so it needs not be an exact retransmission).
 The only acknowledgment for `shutdown` is `closing_signed`, so one or the other needs to be retransmitted.